Transitioning from oil

 Not long ago Venoco was seeking to restart drilling on the beach and expand their offshore production.
 But those applications were denied and the Plains Pipeline oil spill of 2015 caused Venoco to declare bankruptcy.
 Platform Holly in Goleta will be plugged and removed, as well as infrastructure in Goleta and Carpinteria.
 Sierra Club endorsed state elected leaders and the State Lands Commission have helped secure funding to look for offshore leaks and remove legacy oil infrastructure.
 Venoco's platforms on Ellwood beach have finally been plugged and removed.

-We fought off efforts by the Trump administration to open up new oil leases in the federal waters off of California and on national public lands.
+Sierra Club successfully fought off efforts in the first Trump administration to open up new oil leases in the federal waters off of California and on national public lands.
 We organized a massive protest when Secretary of the Interior Zinke came to town and when offshore fracking was permitted, including the dumping of oil wastewater back in the ocean.

 Santa Barbara County still faces the threat of increased oil extraction.
 Instead of drilling for more oil, we should focus on building the clean energy economy of the future.